josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## Board Positions {#board-positions}

 Following the formation of the first full LLC Board, and at each subsequent annual meeting of the LLC Board, the Directors shall elect by a majority vote of the LLC Board a Director to serve as Board Chair.
 The Board may also form committees of the Board and/or define other roles for LLC Board Directors as necessary.
-The Board may optionally appoint a Director to act as Treasurer or appoint someone else that is outside of the Board and staff.
-The Board may also optionally appoint a Director to act as Secretary, or may direct the Executive Director or other staff to play that role, or appoint someone else that is outside of the Board and staff.

 # LLC Policies {#llc-policies}